sschwindt/econnect/docs/codes.rst

 .. sidebar:: A code example

     The Python script ``example_solver.py`` lives in the host repository of this website in ``ROOT/codes/``.
 The left column shows this Python script in its original form with docstrings (the ``"""This is a docstring"""``).
-To learn more about Python coding in general, visit the teaching website from the hydro-morphodynamics research group of the IWS: `hydro-informatics.github.io`_.
+For writing new code, please read this entire page first, follow the instructions below, and visit `hydro-informatics.github.io`_.
+Thank you!

 .. literalinclude:: example_solver.py
     :language: python
     :caption: ROOT/codes/example_solver.py
     :linenos:
-    :lines: 1-30
+    :lines: 1-20

+All contributors, please respect the *Zen of Python* (``import this``).

+How to add new package or library imports:

+* Add it to the global import management file (*ROOT/import_mgmt.py*) within an *try-except-ImportError* statement (`read more <https://hydro-informatics.github.io/hypy_pyerror.html#try-except>`_).
+* If you need to import a library or package that is not yet listed in the *ROOT/environments.yml* and *ROOT/requirements.txt* files, please make sure to add the new library or package in both files.
+* Add the new library or package to the ``autodoc_mock_imports`` *list* in *ROOT/docs/conf.py*.
+* Update the `version number <https://www.python.org/dev/peps/pep-0440/>`_ according to the `CONTRIBUTING <https://github.com/Ecohydraulics/flusstools-pckg/blob/main/docs/CONTRIBUTING.md>`_ standards.

+Please use *PEP 8* for any code (read more on `hydro-informatics.github.io/hypy_pystyle <https://hydro-informatics.github.io/hypy_pystyle.html>`_) and try to keep the number of lines per script below 150 (it's hard or even apparently impossible sometimes - just try please).

+To learn more about Python coding in general, visit the teaching website from the hydro-morphodynamics research group of the IWS: `hydro-informatics.github.io`_.

 Download and Upload Project Code